 Stroll down to Carrer Santa Marta to check out some amazing murals of the casas pintadas.
 These are the iconic painted houses of Vila Joiosa, juxtaposed just in front of the real things.

-Don’t forget to check out the 18th-century fountain in Plaza San Pedro before you head to the beach!
+Be sure to check out the 18th-century fountain in Plaza San Pedro before you head to the beach.

 3. Visit the Beaches & the Main Port